A Partnership Approach to Diagnosing and Treating Your Epilepsy

 On the other hand, seizures can cause medical complications.
 For example, a bone fractures can result from severe seizures.
 Furthermore, the treatments we use for epilepsy can cause medical issues.
 Have you experienced an allergic reaction like a skin rash after starting a new antiepileptic drug?

-Here are some treatment questions that neurologists at the Epilepsy Center at North Suffolk Neurology may have to consider when treating epilepsy in our Long Island patients, in the context of other conditions:
+Here are some treatment questions that neurologists at the Epilepsy Center at True North Neurology may have to consider when treating epilepsy in our Long Island patients, in the context of other conditions:

 - What are the best antiepileptic drugs to use for a patient who has liver disease?
 In that circumstance, if we choose an antiepileptic drug that happens to be handled (or we say metabolized) by a poorly functioning liver, a person can get toxic on the medication.